pywbem/pywbemtools/docs/pywbemcli/commands.rst

 server with the subscription manager.

-Permanent CIM instances are not deleted automatically when their WBEM server is deregistered from the subscription manager.
+Permanent CIM instances are not deleted automatically when their WBEM server is deregistered from pywbemcli.
 The user is responsible for their lifetime management: They can be deleted by the commands  :ref:`subscription remove-destination command`, :ref:`subscription remove-filter command`, :ref:`subscription remove-subscription command` with the option